lynnfaraday/aresmush.com/tutorials/code/troubleshooting.md

 * Try a [force-refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) in your web browser.
 * Troubleshoot using the web browser's debugging tools.
 In Chrome, for instance, you can open `View -> Developer -> Developer Tools` to see the Javascript console, which will tell you the error.

+## Watchman

+The web portal will always warn you:  "Could not start watchman".

+It doesn't matter.
+It's a stupid ember thing.